tildetown/tildemush-docs/README.md

 provide an environment for creativity, imagination, and art.
 Currently, tildemush hosted on [tilde.town](https://tilde.town).

-tildemush may look like a chat room, but it is completely programmable, and includes other elements such as:

-* Locations that can be traversed by users
-* User-scripted objects that users can interact with
-* User inventory and apparel
-* A scripting tab for creating objects
-* and many more

 # Purpose and goals

 TODO for vilmibm